robbert-vdh/yabridge/README.md

   The output should contain several lines related to yabridge.

-- If you're seeing errors related to Wine, then it can be that your installed version of Wine is much older than the version that yabridge has been compiled for.
+- If you're seeing errors related to Wine either when running `yabridgectl sync` or when trying to load a plugin, then it can be that your installed version of Wine is much older than the version that yabridge has been compiled for.
   Yabridgectl will automatically check for this when you run `yabridgectl sync` after updating Wine or yabridge.
 You can also manually verify that Wine is working correctly by running one of the VST host applications.
 Assuming that yabridge is installed under `~/.local/share/yabridge`, then running `~/.local/share/yabridge/yabridge-host.exe` directly (so _not_ `wine ~/.local/share/yabridge/yabridge-host.exe`, that won't work) in a terminal should print a few messages related to Wine's startup process followed by the following line:

   ```
-  Usage: yabridge-host.exe <vst_plugin_dll> <unix_domain_socket>
+  Usage: yabridge-host.exe <vst_plugin_dll> <endpoint_base_directory>
   ```

   If you're seeing a `002b:err:module:__wine_process_init` error instead, then